-- prog_img_beg, prog_img_data, prog_img_end Those symbols mark the start of the "text" part, the start of the "data" part (the end of the "text" part), and the end of the "bss" part.
-They are used by core to exclude those virtual memory ranges from the core's virtual-memory allocator (core-region allocator). - parent_cap, parent_cap_thread_id, parent_cap_local_name Those symbols are located at the beginning of the "data" part.
+- \prog\img\beg, \prog\img\data, \prog\img\end Those symbols mark the start of the "text" part, the start of the "data" part (the end of the "text" part), and the end of the "bss" part.
+They are used by core to exclude those virtual memory ranges from the core's virtual-memory allocator (core-region allocator). - \parent\cap, \parent\cap\thread\id, \parent\cap\local\name Those symbols are located at the beginning of the "data" part.
 During the ELF loading of a new component, the parent writes information about the parent capability to this location (the start of the first read-writable ELF segment).
-See the corresponding code in the Loaded_executable constructor in base/src/lib/base/child_process.cc.
+See the corresponding code in the \setup\elf function in base/src/base/process/process.cc.
 The use of the information depends on the base platform.
 E.g., on a platform where a capability is represented by a tuple of a global thread ID and an object ID such as OKL4 and L4ka::Pistachio, the information is taken as verbatim values.
 On platforms that fully support capability-based security without the use of any form of a global name to represent a capability, the information remains unused.
 Here, the parent capability is represented by the same known local name in all components.

 Even though the linker scripts are used across all base platforms, they contain a few platform-specific supplements that are needed to support the respective kernel ABIs.
-For example, the definition of the symbol l4sys_invoke_indirect is needed only on the Fiasco.OC platform and is unused on the other base platforms.
+For example, the definition of the symbol \\14sys\invoke\indirect is needed only on the Fiasco.OC platform and is unused on the other base platforms.
 Please refer to the comments in the linker script for further explanations.

-7.1.2.
-Startup code
+8.1.2 Startup code

-The execution of the initial thread of a new component starts at the ELF entry point, which corresponds to the $start$ function.
-This is an assembly function defined in repos/base/src/lib/startup/spec/<arch>/crt0.s where <arch> is the CPU architecture (x86_32, x86_64, or ARM).
+The execution of the initial thread of a new component starts at the ELF entry point, which corresponds to the \start function.
+This is an assembly function defined in repos/base/platform/<arch>/crt0.s where <arch> is the CPU architecture (x86\32, x86\64, or ARM).